 "Within our mandate, the ECB is ready to do whatever it takes to preserve the euro.
 And believe me, it will be enough."

-To mark the "one-year" anniversary, CNBC takes a look at Draghi's other memorable moments as ECB chief, from his appointment in November 2011, to his first-ever "forward guidance" statement this month.
+To mark his anniversary, CNBC takes a look at Draghi's most memorable moment leading the ECB, from his appointment in 2011 to the time he was "confetti bombed" at his regular media conference.